- Services & Solutions

 Requirements: Current full-time student status at an accredited college institution; unrestricted authorization to work in the U.S. Positions are designed to supplement education and career direction.
 Job duties are tied to a specific project, and training is provided in parallel to the classroom curriculum.

-SRI's Molecular Physics Program, part of our Materials Research Laboratory, participates in the NSF's Research Experiences for Undergraduates (REU) Program.
+SRI's Molecular Physics Program, participates in the NSF's Research Experiences for Undergraduates (REU) Program.
 The program provides opportunities for outstanding undergraduates to participate in research at SRI and to benefit from the collegial atmosphere of collaboration and communication among all members of the laboratory.

 Postdoctoral fellowship appointments are available to U.S. and non-U.S. citizens of high scientific and scholastic achievement who have received their doctoral degrees and desire to continue their research and training under the guidance of a particular senior SRI staff member.
 Postdoctoral appointments are usually for a one-year period and may be extended, by mutual agreement, in one-year increments for a second and on some occasions a third year (completion of the period is not obligatory for either party).